senzhaocode/FuSViz_docs/docs/Installation.rst

 Host FuSViz on a single server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Users could host FuSViz Shiny application at server end (only linux OS
+Users is able to host *FuSViz* Shiny application at server end (only
-distributions are supported) using Shiny Server.
-Please follow the
+linux OS distributions are supported) using Shiny Server.
+Please follow
-installation and adminstration of `Shiny
+the installation and adminstration of `Shiny
 Server <https://www.rstudio.com/products/shiny/download-server/>`__